 One thing’s for certain is that you will find a huge variety of places to visit and things to do.
 For me the main place I’d love to stop over at is Santorini in Greece.
 The white and blue cliff edge buildings have held a special place in my heart for a long time.
 I still can’t believe we haven’t yet been there.
 Although the weather won’t be as fine or as hot than in the summer it should hopefully be a lot less busy.

 If you are fed up with the British weather and want to holiday in a warmer climate without having to travel too far then the Canary Islands are for you.
 We had a holiday there last January to Gran Canaria and the weather was fabulous.
 We had a lovely time and you can find out more here – Our bucket list holiday to Gran Canaria.

-The Canary islands are a Spanish territory which benefit from being off the coast of Africa.
+The Canary Islands are a Spanish territory which benefits from being off the coast of Africa.
 So although you can sail from the UK to them it will take a little longer to reach your destination.
 Some of the cruises do stop off in Morocco along the way.
-This is a country that I can highly recommend visiting, especially for it’s tasty cuisine.
+This is a country that I can highly recommend visiting, especially for its tasty cuisine.
 Cruises start from 10 days+.

 There are plenty of excursion activities on a canary island cruise.
 Such as water sports, fishing, diving and more.
 Families can enjoy water parks, theme parks and camel safaris.